tomwechsler/Microsoft_Cloud_Security/SC-100/Links.md

 https://docs.microsoft.com/en-us/security/cybersecurity-reference-architecture/mcra

-More helpful information directly from Microsoft, divided into the functional groups (Skills measured):
+More information directly from Microsoft, divided into the functional groups (Skills measured):
 -----------------------

-**Design a Zero Trust strategy and architecture**
+**Design a Zero Trust strategy and architecture:**

 coming soon